daronphang/coding_resources/python/pickle.md

 ### Pickling
 Pickle is used for serializing and de-serializing Python object structures, also called marshalling or flattening.
-Serialization refers to the process of converting an object in memory to a byte stream that can be stored on disk or sent over a network.
+Serialization refers to the process of converting an object in memory to a byte stream (linear form) that can be stored on disk or sent over a network.
 This character stream can then be later retrieved and de-serialized back to a Python object.

 Pickling: conversion of an object from one representation (data in RAM) to another (text on disk)
 Compression: process of encoding data with fewer bits in order to save space